 With the power switched on just pull the start cord and get your generator started.

-Last but not the least make sure that you test run your machine one a while so that you are sure that it would be able to provide the backup when required.
-Ensure regular maintenance and that this wonder machine that provides you all the power you need is checked regularly.
+Last but not least, make sure you test run your machine onece in a while so you are sure it will be able to provide the backup when required.
+Ensure regular maintenance and check power output regularly.